The NYS HOME program will fund hard costs and acquisition related soft costs for permanent supportive housing and affordable housing.

 - HOME funding is block granted to both New York State and larger municipalities [HOME Investment Partnership Program (New York Localities)]

-$10 million in HOME is available through the 2021 Spring 9% Multifamily RFP
+$5 million in HOME is available through the 2022 Winter 9% Multifamily RFP

-- Applications are typically made available in August through Homes and Community Renewal's Unified Funding Award process, due in December and announced in the following spring.
-All UFA funds, including HOME, are awarded using the scoring priorities contained in the HCR Qualified Allocation Plan.
+- All UFA funds, including HOME, are awarded using the scoring priorities contained in the HCR Qualified Allocation Plan.
 State HOME funds play an important role as gap filler in HCR capital projects under the Unified Funding Round.

 - 15% of each allocation of New York State HOME funds is reserved for qualified community housing development organizations (CHDO), in accordance with federal law.
 Of the remaining funds, a minimum of 80% is reserved for projects that are not located in communities that have been designated by the U.S Department of Housing and Urban Development (HUD) as participating jurisdictions (PJs).